1979 Tampa Bay Buccaneers season: Week 14: vs. Chicago Bears

-Week 15
+Week 15: at San Francisco 49ers

 Still needing only one victory to clinch the division, the Buccaneers lost to the San Francisco 49ers in O. J. Simpson's final home game.
 It was the second year in a row that the Buccaneers lost to a 49ers team that entered the game with a 1–13 record.
 The 49ers scored first, as Jeris White slipped while covering receiver Mike Shumann, leaving Shumann open for a 19-yard touchdown reception.
 The offense's single touchdown, a 19-yard pass from Doug Williams to Jimmie Giles, was a season low, while injuries to Mike Washington and Cedric Brown left the Buccaneers' secondary vulnerable.
 Mike Rae again saw duty at quarterback in the fourth quarter, with the game out of hand.
 Williams, who tearfully accepted blame for the loss, threw five interceptions that left McKay considering either benching him or avoiding pass plays.
 McKay also criticized the offensive line's blocking, saying that he "saw (Ricky) Bell make some long runs, maybe two or three inches".
 Under pressure of needing to win one game, the Buccaneers' tension ("state of shock", according to McKay) was noticeable to 49ers players.

 The Associated Press called the game a "humiliating" loss against "13-time loser San Francisco", and Lewis described it as "choking".
 When reporters described the team as "Chokeneers" and a laughingstock, McKay denounced them and Lewis in what the news agency described an "obscenity-filled tirade", stating that "the word choke is terribly degrading.
 He ought to shut up ... and see how he played", and "People who use those ... terms are no better than snakes".
 The loss dropped the Buccaneers into a first-place tie with the Chicago Bears in the NFC Central, to which the Times said that the Buccaneers were "now in the process of presenting" the division championship.